PastIn Person

 Partner at Cox, Castle & Nicholson LLP

-Cathy Tran Moses is a litigation attorney focusing on complex business and real estate litigation and dispute resolution.
-She has obtained successful results for clients in a wide range of complex litigation matters, including partnership disputes, breach of contract disputes, business torts, and other real estate litigation.
+Cathy Tran Moses is a litigation attorney who focuses on complex business and real estate litigation and dispute resolution.
+She has obtained successful results for the firm's clients in a wide range of complex litigation matters, including partnership disputes, breach of contract disputes, business torts, and other real estate litigation.
 Cathy takes a thoughtful, detailed approach to each case and works closely with clients to achieve their objectives.
 She was formerly a Trial Attorney with the United States Department of Justice, Civil Division, and a law clerk to The Honorable M. Margaret McKeown of the United States Court of Appeals for the Ninth Circuit.
+Cathy has represented clients in numerous high-stakes business disputes concerning partnership agreements, purchase and sale agreements, leases, and other written contracts; fraud and breach of fiduciary duty claims; valuation disputes; and complex landlord-tenant issues.
+She has worked on a number of low-income housing tax credit (LIHTC) disputes between partners.
+Cathy is experienced in all phases of commercial litigation, including pre-dispute negotiations, discovery, dispositive motion practice, and trial and arbitration.
+She has also represented clients in employment litigation and counseled clients regarding California employment issues.

 Dan Montenaro